kagiko/vaultwarden-wiki/Backing-up-your-vault.md

 The SQLite database file (`db.sqlite3`) stores almost all important vaultwarden data/state (database entries, user/org/device metadata, etc.), with the main exception being attachments, which are stored as separate files on the filesystem.

 You should generally use the `.backup` command in the SQLite CLI (`sqlite3`) to back up the database file.
 This command uses the [Online Backup API](https://www.sqlite.org/backup.html), which SQLite documents as the [best way](https://www.sqlite.org/howtocorrupt.html#_backup_or_restore_while_a_transaction_is_active) to back up a database file that may be in active use.
-If you can ensure the database will not be in use when a backup runs, you can also use other methods such as the `.dump` command, or simply copying all the SQLite database files (including the `-shm` and `-wal` files, if present).
+If you can ensure the database will not be in use when a backup runs, you can also use other methods such as the `.dump` command, or simply copying all the SQLite database files (including the `-wal` file, if present).

 A basic backup command looks like this, assuming your data folder is `data` (the default):
 ```
 sqlite3 data/db.sqlite3 ".backup '/path/to/backups/db-$(date '+%Y%m%d-%H%M').sqlite3'"
 ```
-Or, you can use the `VACUUM INTO` option, which will also clean the database of delete records:
+You can also use `VACUUM INTO`, which will compact empty space, but takes somewhat more processing time:
 ```
 sqlite3 data/db.sqlite3 "VACUUM INTO '/path/to/backups/db-$(date '+%Y%m%d-%H%M').sqlite3'"
 ```